What is differential geometry: curves and surfaces

-Let us discuss the relationship between the Gauss--Bonnet formula and the comparison theorems.
-Suppose that a disc $\Delta$ is bounded by a geodesic triangle $[xyz]$ with internal angles $\alpha$, $\beta$ and $\gamma$.
-Then Gauss--Bonnet implies that
+Let us compare the Gauss--Bonnet formula with the comparison theorems.
+Suppose a disc $\Delta$ is bounded by a geodesic triangle $[xyz]$ with internal angles $\alpha$, $\beta$, and~$\gamma$.
+Then the Gauss--Bonnet implies that

-in particular both sides of the equation have the same sign.
-It follows that \begin{itemize} \item if $K_\Sigma\ge 0$ then $\alpha+\beta+\gamma\ge\pi$, and \item if $K_\Sigma\le 0$ then $\alpha+\beta+\gamma\le\pi$. \end{itemize}
+in particular, both sides of the equation have the same sign.
+It follows that \begin{itemize} \item if $K_\Sigma\ge 0$, then $\alpha+\beta+\gamma\ge\pi$, and \item if $K_\Sigma\le 0$, then $\alpha+\beta+\gamma\le\pi$. \end{itemize}